pypackaging-native/pypackaging-native/docs/meta-topics/build_steps_conceptual.md

   system (with a binary cache system), and (b) it treats compilers differently;
   they can come from the system, but Spack does know about them and allows using multiple compilers in a controlled fashion.
+- Chocolatey provides some system-like packages like compilers (Clang, Mingw), Microsoft Visual C++ Redistributable's and Python interpreters - but its packages are mostly self-contained and it only handles a few dependencies in a minimal fashion.

 ??? question "What about PDM, Hatch, Pipenv, Nox, Tox & co.?"